 Fortuna does not go unnoticed with its redwood forest nestled garden presented by Bob and Sue Crane at 147 Watson Lane off Loop Road.
 The Cranes ask that you park in the field marked by the orange cones.
 This garden features a wide variety of fruit trees, a hillside terrace, and raised bed vegetable gardens that supply the Cranes and friends.

-”There are a few unusual plants including an Australian Beronia Bush.
+"There are a few unusual plants including an Australian Beronia Bush.
 You might also discover a rhododendron or rose in an old stump around the property," Horner-Natt said.

 Cal and Cindy Fisher at 210 Bellview Avenue in Rio Dell will not only be sharing their beautiful garden, but will be playing host for the event's barbecue.
 The Fishers ask that you park at the Rio Dell Assembly of God Church, described as the big yellow church on the left, with shuttles leaving every 15 minutes to transport visitors to the garden.
 As you enter the garden you see espaliered fruit trees as you walk down the terraced hillside layered with a variety of berries.